Redefining Retirement: Wes Choc Teaches English in Ecuador

-After studying how to teach English as a foreign language (or TEFL, we pronounced it TEH-ful, as if it were a real word) using formal online instruction for five months, I earned an official [TEFLOnline.com] certificate by fall 2009 then decided to explore how to use it.
-Looking at prospective countries, I focused on Spanish-speaking ones, first zeroing in on South America.
-I arranged a month stint in Quito, followed by a second month in Guayaquil [at a school called Ordex] through a partnering program sponsored by GeoVisions.
+After studying how to teach English as a foreign language (or TEFL, we pronounced it TEH-ful, as if it were a real word) using formal online instruction for five months, I earned an official (TEFLOnline.com) certificate by fall, then decided to explore how to use it.
+Looking at prospective countries, I focused on Spanish-speaking ones, first zeroing in on South America, then specifically on Ecuador.
+I arranged a month stint in Quito, followed by a second month in Guayaquil (at a school called Ordex) through a partnering program sponsored by GeoVisions.

 Preparing the students to pass the “embassy interview” was a crucial component of classroom activities.
 The embassy had a specific purpose to seek out reasons students really wanted to go to the U.S. in order to screen out those wanting only to join family living there, or to eliminate others without a sufficient reason to come back to their native country.